Random Walks, Faber Polynomials and Accelerated Power Methods: Accelerating power iteration

 The proof of Theorem \ref{thm:general-momentum-convergence} is given in Section \ref{sec:proofthm:general-momentum-convergence}.
 Additionally, Theorem \ref{thm:general-momentum-convergence} immediately leads to a corollary with practical importance.

-\begin{corollary} Under the hypotheses of Theorem \ref{thm:general-momentum-convergence}, the convergence rate given by \eqref{eqn:thm21} is optimized for $\lambda_\ast = \lambda_2$, so long as \eqref{eqn:sd-domain} holds. \end{corollary} Corollary \ref{cor:l2opt}, which follows from the observation that $\varepsilon_\ast$ is maximized when $\lambda_\ast = \lambda_2$, implies that achieving fast convergence requires either a priori knowledge of $\lambda_2$ (which is generally unrealistic) or a efficient strategy to estimate $\lambda_2$.
+\begin{corollary} A necessary condition for \eqref{eqn:sd-domain} to hold is $\lambda_\ast \ge |\lambda_2|$.
+If \eqref{eqn:sd-domain} holds when $\lambda_\ast = |\lambda_2|$, then this choice of $\lambda_*$ minimizes the convergence bound in \eqref{eqn:thm21} over all possible values of $\lambda_*$. \end{corollary} Corollary \ref{cor:l2opt}, which follows from the observation that $\varepsilon_\ast$ is maximized when $\lambda_\ast = |\lambda_2|$, implies that achieving fast convergence requires either a priori knowledge of $\lambda_2$ (which is generally unrealistic) or an efficient strategy to estimate $\lambda_2$.
 We present such an approximation strategy in Subsection \ref{subsec:dynamic}, together with a dynamic implementation of Algorithm \ref{alg:generalized-momentum}, given as Algorithm \ref{alg:dynamic-generalized-momentum}.
 In light of \eqref{eqn:sd-domain}, we will restrict our attention to problems where $\lambda_1 > \lambda_2 > 0$ are real.
 The numerical results in Subsection \ref{sec:numerics} demonstrate the efficiency of this approach.

 \begin{remark}[Example: Hypocycloids]

 Set $p_0 = (m-1)/m$ and $p_m = 1/m$, with $p_k = 0$ for $1 \leq k \leq m-1$.
 Then \eqref{eq:variance} gives us

 which from Theorem \ref{thm:root-estimate} corresponds to a dominant zero of the characteristic polynomial